KDE/documentation-develop-kde-org/content/docs/kirigami/_index.md

 ---
-title: "Kirigami Tutorial"
+title: "Getting started with Kirigami"
-linkTitle: "Kirigami Tutorial"
+linkTitle: "Kirigami"
 weight: 2
 description: >
   Learn the Kirigami framework by creating your first convergent application